tomkrush/CodeIgniter-Project/readme.markdown

 ## Active Record

-This is an early loose port of ActiveRecord from Rails 2.x.
+This is an early port of ActiveRecord from Rails 2.x.

 ### Writing a model